-6. No blocking the base path when a runner is on base or advancing to the next base.
+6. No blocking the base path when a runner is on the base or advancing to the next base.

 7. No arguing with the umpires.
 All umpires must be attentive to the game being played.
-All issues will be discussed with captain(s) and ump(s).
+All issues will be discussed with the captain(s) and ump(s).

 8. You will pitch to your own team.
-If the pitcher purposely touches the ball or obstructs the defense in any way by touching the ball, it will be an automatic out (i.e. - the pitcher makes contact with the ball in a furtive motion toward the ball - interference will be called and it will be an out).
+If the pitcher purposely touches the ball or obstructs the defence in any way by touching the ball, it will be an automatic out (i.e. - the pitcher makes contact with the ball in a furtive motion toward the ball - interference will be called and it will be an out).
 There is a maximum of six (6) pitches per batter.
 If the pitcher is accidentally hit by the ball, the penalty is one strike to the batter.
-If the batter has two strikes, and hits the pitcher, the batter will be out.
+If the batter has two strikes and hits the pitcher, the batter will be out.

 9. When a batter is up to bat, the infielders must stay at the baseline until the ball is hit.
 After the ball is hit, the infielders can move anywhere to field the ball.
 Rovers and outfielders must start behind the demarcation line until the ball is hit (There will only be one line in the outfield).

 10. On an overthrow to any base, the ball is live unless it goes ‘out-of-play’ (umpires will explain what is ‘out-of-play’ at each venue).
-If you choose to run on an overthrow that is ‘in-play’, the defense can tag you at the base you are advancing to and you will be out.
+If you choose to run on an overthrow that is ‘in-play’, the defence can tag you at the base you are advancing to and you will be out.
 You can only advance one (1) base on an overthrow that goes ‘out-of-play’.

 11. After successfully running to first base, the batter must be on the right side of the foul line when walking back to first base.
 A runner that is on the left side of the foul line would be considered ‘in-play’, and can be tagged out.

 12. We will play seven (7) innings.
 Maximum of five (5) runs allowed per inning.
-The 7th inning will be open (open means that each team can score as many runs as the can until their third out).
+The 7th inning will be open (open means that each team can score as many runs as they can until their third out).